Mayday (2021 film): Plot

 Ana works at a hotel with her friends Dimitri, a DJ, and cook Max.

 Ana and her coworker June comfort Marsha, a new bride who is experiencing cold feet.

 Ana is abused by the cruel head waiter.
 When a storm knocks out the power, Ana hears a voice spelling out "mayday" in a modified NATO Phonetic alphabet.
 Following the voice, she crawls into an oven and falls into the ocean.

 Emerging on an unknown shore, Ana encounters Marsha, now brimming with confidence.

-She is in shock and realised she has no memories.
+She is in shock and realises she has no memories.

 A man dressed as a World War Two aviator emerges from the sea and says that his plane crashed in the ocean and that there's a war on.

 As the girls leave the beach the pilot is shot to death.

 Marsha takes Ana to a beached submarine where she and two other girls, Gert and Bea, live.
 Marsha explains that this land is a utopia where the girls can live without fear of male violence and predation.

 Marsha tells Ana there are camps of women all over the island fighting and winning a war against the men trying to invade.

 The girls show Ana how to shoot a rifle, something she proves adept at.
 When the three others go swimming, Ana is too afraid to jump from a cliff and join them.
 She is attacked by the head waiter, now dressed as a soldier, but manages to escape.

 Marsha shows Ana her telescope and shows her how to view the stars.

 Ana joins the girls in their ongoing mission: sending out fake distress signals to lure men to their death in the storm which surrounds the island.
 When a group of men manage to make it to the island alive, Ana finds herself unable to kill them.
 This alienates her from the bloodthirsty Marsha.

 Ana begins having a recurring dream of herself driving a car through a tunnel.

-While alone in the control room a distress call comes across the radio, Ana answers it and talks to the man, he tells her he isn’t far from shore but they are having electrical problems.
+While alone in the control room a distress call comes across the radio, Ana answers it and talks to the man, he tells her he isn't far from shore but they are having electrical problems.

-Ana plans to go out and swim to their ship but he tells her he is in a submarine that can’t surface because of the issue but he promises to come back for her when it is fixed.
+Ana plans to go out and swim to their ship but he tells her he is in a submarine that can't surface because of the issue but he promises to come back for her when it is fixed.

 Marsha catches her and knows she is lying when Ana says she was not talking to anyone on the radio.

 Bea is captured by men and the girls run to rescue her.

 They find her being forced to dig her own grave and Ana hesitates but in the end has no choice but to shoot the men to save her friend.

-Gert speaks to Marsha and questions why Bea would be out in the forest by herself and Marsha says she told her to go out there, she knew Ana’s heart wasn’t in it but now it is.
+Gert speaks to Marsha and questions why Bea would be out in the forest by herself and Marsha says she told her to go out there, she knew Ana’s heart wasn't in it but now it is.